Covid-19: More patients now in ICU than at any other time in pandemic

 St James’s Hospital in Dublin had the highest number of Covid-19 patients in critical care with 14 in ICUs, followed by the Mater and University Hospital Limerick with 11 each, and Beaumont Hospital in Dublin and Galway University Hospitals with 10 each.

-Thousands of health service staff are set to be redeployed and a deal allowing the use of private hospital capacity is to be triggered this week in order to cope with the unprecedented rise in Covid-19 cases.
+Thousands of health service staff are set to be redeployed and a deal allowing the use of private hospital capacity is to be triggered this week .

 Minister for Transport Eamon Ryan is expected to bring proposals to Cabinet on Tuesday to make evidence of a negative Covid-19 test a requirement for travellers into Ireland from any red zone countries, sources said.
 The Cabinet is likely to approve the proposed regulations.